Brooklyn: Government and politics

 Each of New York City's five counties, coterminous with each borough, has its own criminal court system and District Attorney, the chief public prosecutor who is directly elected by popular vote.
 Brooklyn has 16 City Council members, the largest number of any of the five boroughs.
-The Brooklyn Borough Government includes a borough government president and a court, library, borough government board, head of borough government, deputy head of borough government and deputy borough government president.
+The Brooklyn Borough Government includes a borough president and a court, library, borough government board, head of borough government, deputy head of borough government and deputy borough government president.